» Contents

 without having to fight, or to sneak up and get the first blow,

-backstabbing his opponent.
+backstabbing their opponents.
 They also have access to exclusive fighting

 techniques.